 Afterwards we headed to mom’s house where we squeezed in a ton of summer lake fun into a mere 24 hours.
 The kids jumped off the dock, went tubing, rode on the jet ski, and devoured a fancy ice cream dessert Nana had prepared.

-I did my best to stay our of the sun (and unfortunately the lake, too, as my face stitches from my recent mole removal are still healing).
+I did my best to stay out of the sun (and unfortunately the lake, too, as my face stitches from my recent mole removal are still healing).
 My wide brim sun hat (similar) and skirted swimsuit kept me comfortable enough to enjoy the lake fun without getting to be in the lake.

 That brings us to this morning.
 David and I got up at 5:30 (look at us sticking to our new routine!).
 We did leg day (though slightly modified since technically I’m supposed to working out with my stitches).
 Then I gave the chicks‘ pen a thorough scrub down.
 We are needing to clean it every other day at this point and since we had been gone 72 hours, it was in need.